New Update: 2 Killed, 17 Injured In Mass Shooting At School In Minneapolis

 The suspect died of what is believed to be a self-inflicted gunshot wound in the school parking lot, police said.

-The man in his 20s has no prior criminal history, O'Hara said, noting he armed with a rifle, shotgun, and pistol.
+The shooter was armed with a rifle, shotgun, and pistol.
 He was wearing black clothing with cargo-type pants.

+The suspect was later identified as 23-year-old Robin Westman of nearby Richfield, Minnesota, by NBC affiliate KARE-TV.
+The station is reporting that Westman's mother worked at Annunciation School "in some capacity."

 Students had just returned for classes on Monday, Aug.
 25, following summer break.